-The Oslo Opera house is next to Oslo Fjord and it’s built to look like ice rising out of the sea.
+The Oslo Opera House is next to Oslo Fjord, and it’s built to look like ice rising out of the sea.
 This unique design means you can wander all over the roof of the building and see Oslo from all different angles.

 This medieval castle and fortress are located right next to Oslo Fjord in the centre of the city.
-It was built around the 1290s and was used to protect Oslo, and later as a prison.
+It was built around the 1290s and was used to protect Oslo and later as a prison.

 Much of the time I spent in Oslo in March was sunny, if cold, so walking along this area was a great way to get a bit of sun!

-There are a lot of restaurants along this stretch of the waterfront and it’s worth checking the menus to see if you can find one within your budget.
+There are a lot of restaurants along this stretch of the waterfront, and it’s worth checking the menus to see if you can find one within your budget.

 Cruise of Oslo Fjord

 In winter, ice forms on the Oslo Fjord right up to the harbour and icebreaking ships have to make way for the regular ferry from Denmark, while smaller boats stop sailing altogether.

-It was the first weekend of the year that the Oslo Fjord Sightseeing Cruise was open, which was lucky for me since this and the Viking Ship Museum were my favourite things to do in Oslo by far.
+It was the first weekend of the year that the Oslo Fjord Sightseeing Cruise was open, which was lucky for me since this and the Viking Ship Museum were my favourite things to do in Oslo by far!

 I’ve never been on a boat that had to break the thin layer of ice as it sailed before, and that was cool enough, but we also sailed around the archipelago, looking at the summer houses on the islands and places where people live all year round.

 Oslo to Bergen Train by Day and Night

 The train from Oslo to Bergen on the west coast of Norway takes almost 7 hours and has been voted one of the best train journeys in the world.

-The train itself has great facilities and you can choose from many different upgrades for things like powerpoints and unlimited coffee.
+The train itself has great facilities, and you can choose from many different upgrades for things like powerpoints and unlimited coffee.

 It might sound like a long journey, but we definitely weren’t bored with the views to take in on the way!

-Many of the people on the train were travelling to different ski resorts and dressed in their ski gear for the journey since as they got off the train they started skiing to their accommodation straight away.
+Many of the people on the train were travelling to different ski resorts and dressed in their ski gear for the journey since as they got off the train, they started skiing to their accommodation straight away.

-Although the journey from Oslo to Bergen was fantastic we didn’t want to spend another day of our trip on it so we opted for the night train from Bergen to Oslo.
+Although the journey from Oslo to Bergen was fantastic, we didn’t want to spend another day of our trip on it, so we opted for the night train from Bergen to Oslo.

 Travelling by night was another experience altogether!
-You can just sit/sleep in the aeroplane style seats, but we opted for a cabin for not much extra cost.
+You can just sit/sleep in the aeroplane-style seats, but we opted for a cabin for not much extra cost.

 I’ve travelled on overnight trains in South-East Asia, but this was another level.
 We had our own small cabin that contained a small bunk bed, places to store our luggage and room to get ready in the morning.

 Fares for the Oslo to Bergen and back train are definitely cheaper the further you book in advance, so check out the NSB website for fares and times.

-Top Things To Do in Bergen
+Top Things To Do in Bergen in March

-If you have to choose between the two then I would say Bergen is the best place to go in Norway, because while Oslo has some great sights and museums to see it feels more like a business area than the more relaxed and arty Bergen.
+If you have to choose between the two, then I would say Bergen is the best place to go in Norway, because while Oslo has some great sights and museums to see it feels more like a business area than the more relaxed and arty Bergen.

 Bryggen UNESCO World Heritage Area

-The warehouses here now date back to around 1754 when they were rebuilt after fires, although some cellars are from the 15th century and the actual site has been used for much longer.
+The warehouses here now date back to around 1754 when they were rebuilt after fires, although some cellars are from the 15th century, and the actual site has been used for much longer.

 Bryggen is one of the highlights of visiting Bergen and a great place to just wander and check things out.